3 Job Search Hacks to Help You Get Hired

 Share This Article

-It happens to the best of us, you apply for a job and you don’t hear back.
-Or you do hear back and it’s not the news you were hoping for.
-Job rejection certainly doesn’t feel good but the silver lining is the learning experience.
+It happens to the best of us: you apply for a job and don’t hear back.
+Or you do hear back, and it’s not the news you hoped for.
+Job rejection certainly doesn’t feel good, but the learning experience is the silver lining.

 Your Resume

 Your resume and cover letter are your most important tools when applying for a job.
 And you have a very short amount of time to make a rousing impression.
-A recent study revealed that recruiters spend only 6 seconds reviewing a resume (The Ladders).
-It is so important to check both your resume and cover letter over several times before you apply to each and every position.
-Grammar and spelling errors happen more often than you think and, unfortunately, MS Word doesn’t always detect a grammatical error or a typo.
+A recent study revealed that recruiters spend only 6 seconds reviewing a resume (TopResume).
+It is so important to check your resume and cover letter several times before applying to every position.
+Grammar and spelling errors happen more often than you think, and, unfortunately, MS Word doesn’t always detect grammatical errors or typos.
 A CareerBuilder survey found that 61% of recruiters would immediately dismiss resumes if they contained typos.

 Consider using a free online writing assistant tool such as Grammarly.
-Or have someone else read through your resume and cover letter with a fresh pair of eyes, and solicit their feedback.
-Be sure to customize your resume and your cover letter to highlight areas that are relevant to each position you are applying for and always address the hiring manager personally.
+Or have someone else read through your resume and cover letter with a fresh pair of eyes and solicit their feedback.
+Be sure to customize your resume and cover letter to highlight areas relevant to each position you are applying for, and always address the hiring manager personally.
 Don’t just focus on job duties; list your accomplishments as well.
-And remember to structure your resume in a mobile-friendly format, as many hiring managers today are viewing your applications on a mobile device.
+Remember to structure your resume in a mobile-friendly format, as many hiring managers view your applications on a mobile device today.

 Your Qualifications

 Most job postings contain a detailed description of what is required to be a successful candidate.
-In some cases, you may be the perfect fit, you may be under qualified or even over qualified.
+In some cases, you may be the perfect fit, but you may also be underqualified or even overqualified.
 Pay close attention to these job expectations.
-You may think you can do something you haven’t done before but the company could be seeking someone specifically with hands-on experience.
+You may think you can do something you haven’t done before, but the company could be seeking someone specifically with hands-on experience.

 Being overqualified may seem like an odd disqualification, but many hiring managers and recruiters are likely to assume that overqualified professionals expect higher pay or additional perks and benefits that cannot be accommodated.
-And companies would rather not under-utilize a person’s skills and expertise as this often leads to job dissatisfaction over time.
+Companies would rather not under-utilize a person’s skills and expertise as this often leads to job dissatisfaction.

-Before you apply for any job, make sure you are a fit, that your skills and qualifications meet the requirements.
-If they don’t, you likely won’t be considered for the job and could be wasting your time.
+Before applying for any job, ensure you are a fit and that your skills and qualifications meet the requirements.
+If they don’t, you likely won’t be considered for the job and could waste your time.

 Your Interview Performance

-On average, only 2% of applicants are considered for a job interview (Workopolis), and that’s a very small margin.
+On average, only 2% of applicants are considered for a job interview (Indeed), and that’s a very small margin.
 If you’ve made it to the interview stage, way to go!
 Now, nailing the interview means making the absolute best impression possible.
-If you show up unkempt if you seem scattered, or even if you appear to be overly nervous, this could hurt your chances of landing the job.
+If you show up unkempt, seem scattered, or appear overly nervous, this could hurt your chances of landing the job.

 Interviews are about communication, verbal and non-verbal.
 But the great thing about that is anyone can become an expert.
 Practice makes perfect.
 Practice in the mirror, read a script aloud or stage a practice interview with a friend.
 Focus on confidence, listening, and offering clear and concise responses (The Balance Careers).

-Do whatever it takes to make yourself feel comfortable and confident with the interview process.
-And remember, interviews are nerve-wracking for many of us, including the interviewer, you’re not alone.
+Do whatever it takes to make yourself comfortable and confident about the interview process.
+Remember, interviews are nerve-wracking for many of us, including the interviewer; you’re not alone.
 Always invest time in yourself.
 The payoff will be rewarding!